onzfonz/comp227/src/content/5/en/part5c.md

 ### Clicking buttons in tests

-In addition to displaying content, the <i>Note</i> component also makes sure that when the button associated with the note is pressed, the *toggleImportance* event handler function gets called.
+In addition to displaying content, the `Note` component also makes sure that when the button associated with the note is pressed, the `toggleImportance` event handler function gets called.

 Let us install a library [user-event](https://testing-library.com/docs/user-event/intro) that makes simulating user input a bit easier: